 - our annual event/meeting at National, including meet-and-greet and presentation(s)

-- online workshops to be held on all aspects of the writing life (discounted for members)
+- online workshops to be held on all aspects of the writing life (discounted or free for members)

 - our website, full of industry news, craft articles, and files accessible only to members, to be frequently rotated; includes links to members’ websites, advertising opportunities for our members’ latest women’s fiction releases, and more